xStormyy/lite-xl.github.io/en/tutorials/syntax-highlighting.md

 This is the same as the previous form, but with an extra, third parameter.
 The 3rd part, the `'\\'` part in this example, specifies the character that allows escaping the closing match.

-For more on patterns & Lua Regular Expression syntax, see: [Lua Pattern Reference](https://www.lua.org/manual/5.3/manual.html#6.4.1)
+For more on Lua Patterns, see: [Lua Pattern Reference](https://www.lua.org/manual/5.3/manual.html#6.4.1)

+If you need to use PCRE Regular Expressions, instead of Lua Patterns, you can use the `regex` keyword here, instead of `pattern`.

 #### Symbols